synchrony/smsn/README.md

+# Welcome!

+If you're new to Semantic Synchrony, check out [the wiki](https://github.com/synchrony/smsn/wiki).

+# Components

 Semantic Synchrony is a collection of interrelated projects in hardware and software for context-aware computing with semantics.
 It contains:

 * **Extend-o-Brain**: a [personal knowledge base](http://en.wikipedia.org/wiki/Personal_knowledge_base) with a wiki interface and [Semantic Web](http://en.wikipedia.org/wiki/Semantic_Web) interoperability.
 It connects to a [TinkerPop](https://tinkerpop.apache.org/)-compatible graph database and includes an [Emacs](http://www.gnu.org/software/emacs/) major mode called [Brain-mode](https://github.com/joshsh/brain-mode) (think [Org-mode](http://en.wikipedia.org/wiki/Org-mode) with a [graph](http://en.wikipedia.org/wiki/Graph_%28mathematics%29) of notes instead of a hierarchy).
 See [Extend-o-Brain installation](https://github.com/joshsh/smsn/wiki/Extend-o-Brain-installation).